Storage

 AWS VSL:

 In order to configure your VSL in AWS, you must select the Region you want to store the snapshots in, VSL Profile Name (e.g. Default), and credentials through Access/Secret Key or IRSA.
-Spec for AWS VSL is available here.
+See the Spec for AWS VSLs.

 Azure VSL:

 In order to configure your VSL in Azure, you must provide the Resource Group Name, Subscription ID, and the details for Authentication either through Azure Service Principal or Azure Storage Account Access Key.
 Azure supports selection of snapshot type (Full or Incremental).
 Full snapshot is the default.
-Spec for Azure VSL is available here.
+See the Spec for Azure VSLs.

 GCP VSL

 In order to configure your VSL in GCP, you must provide the Region and Project Name.
-Spec for GCP VSL is available here.
+See the Spec for GCP VSLs.